Long Island Rail Road rolling stock: History

 By the late-1990s the LIRR diesel fleet consisted of 28 EMD GP38-2 and 23 MP15AC diesel-electric locomotives, along with approximately 223 passenger cars, mostly former electric multiple units.
 These trains were operated using 1950s-era P72/PT75 series coaches built by Pullman-Standard, with a diesel-electric locomotive on one end, and for the other end of the train, an older locomotives converted to a "power pack", in which the original prime movers were replaced with 600 hp engines/generators solely for supplying HEP (head-end power for the lights and heating) with the engineer's control stand left intact.
-Locomotives converted included Alco FA-1s and FA-2s, EMD F7s, and one F9.
+Locomotives converted included eight and ten Alco FA-1s and FA-2s, four EMD F7s, and one F9.
 One individual power pack was further converted into a power car for the C1 bilevel cars in the 1990s.
 The power packs were later sold to other operators, preserved in museums, or scrapped.

 In 1997 and 1998, the LIRR received 134 double-decker C3 passenger cars from Kawasaki, including 23 cab control cars, and 46 General Motors Electro-Motive Division diesel-electric locomotives (23 diesel DE30ACs and 23 dual-mode DM30ACs) to pull them, allowing trains from non-electric territory to access Penn Station for the first time in many years, due to the prohibition on diesel operation in the East River Tunnels leading to Penn Station.
 They were also the first trains with computerized voices (complete with LED sign displays) announcing stations along the routes.

 Starting in 1999, the LIRR bought 836 electric M7 electric multiple units from Bombardier, replacing its M1 cars.
 These cars have an automatic station announcement and LED sign display system.
 Delivery started in the early 2000s, with the first ones beginning revenue service in October 2002.

 On September 19, 2013, it was announced that the LIRR would procure new M9/M9A cars from Kawasaki.
 This procurement included a firm initial order of 92 cars.
 Given sufficient funding, an option for an additional 324 cars was available.
 The cars were to replace the M3s and expand the fleet in preparation for service to Grand Central Madison via East Side Access.
 The first M9s entered revenue service on September 11, 2019.
 As of June 2022, 132 M9s have been delivered to the LIRR, and their procurement was nearly three years behind schedule.
 The last of the M9 cars, were delivered in May 2024, and the last cars entered revenue service in November 2024.